omni/bridge-ui/README.md

 password = ["parity_password"] # specify password for the  key above

 ```
-* from the config above you have to create `keys` folder in: `kovan-datadir/keys/kovan` and insert your JSON keystore `0xETH_ACCOUNT_VALIDATOR_KOVAN` eth key that will be used for validation of the bridge
+For the `0xETH_ACCOUNT_VALIDATOR_KOVAN` ETH public key provided in the config above:
-* create `parity_password` file and store password for your public key in plaintext format
+* create `parity_password` file and store password in plaintext format
+* Create the folders `kovan-datadir/keys/kovan` and insert your JSON keystore there

-* run your Foreign(Kovan) node
+Run your Foreign(Kovan) node
 ```bash
 parity --config kovan.toml --nat=none --no-ui
 ```
 * Please make sure you are fully synced Foreign(kovan) network chain by this step
 * Get free Kovan Coins from the [gitter channel](https://gitter.im/kovan-testnet/faucet) or [Iracus faucet](https://github.com/kovan-testnet/faucet)
 * Go back to your `poa-parity-bridge-contracts` folder where you previosly used for Home contracts deployment
-* open `truffle.js` file and make sure you add the following your home network config:
+* open `truffle.js` file and make sure you add your foreign network config:
 ```js
 module.exports = {
   networks: {